2020 Retail Trends: What is in Store?

 In business, data is the new currency.
 Retail is no exception.

 With a skill gap and disparate systems, the challenges to working with data can seem overwhelming.
-But if retail is to experience a next-level transformation, data is going to be an important piece to that success.
+But if retail is to deliver a seamless experience through a next-level digital transformation, data is going to be an important piece to that success.
 Then again, data for data’s sake is not useful.
 Retailers should determine what data they deem most valuable to their organization, find a way to efficiently collect that data and then make meaning out of it to deliver a unique customer experience.

 That’s why 94% of retail decision-makers from Jabil’s survey affirm they are implementing or considering technology to improve analytics.